dmwit/maryodel/protocol/README.md

 This message ends the version negotiation part of the protocol, which is the part of the protocol that is intended to be stable across versions.

-### match\_setup and game\_setup states
+### game\_setup\_zero and game\_setup states

-#### players (S)
+#### frame (S)

-    players <integer>
+    frame <integer>

-Landing state: game\_setup
+Landing state: cleanup

-The given integer must be at least 1, and indicates how many distinct player identifiers there will be in future messages.
-Any information the client was storing about players is invalidated by this message and can be thrown away.
+Announce that all players' states have been transmitted, begin the game, and set the game's frame counter to the given integer.
+Further discussion of restrictions placed on the frame counter are discussed in the message reference for the control and cleanup states.

 #### state (S)

     state <player identifier> <integer> <pill> <board> cleanup

-Landing state: If the total number of unique player identifiers that have appeared since the last `players`, `winner`, or `loser` message matches the integer given in the last `players` message, then land in the cleanup state.
-Otherwise remain in game\_setup.
+Landing state: game\_setup.

 (Note that there is another variant of the `state` verb which is not allowed in this state.
 See the "control and cleanup states" subsection for further